Monodromy of the Casimir connection of a symmetrisable Kac-Moody algebra: Introduction

-The main result of this paper is that the ($W$--equivariant) monodromy of $\wick{\nablak}$ is described by the quantum Weyl group operators acting on integrable, category $\O$--representations of the quantum group $\Uhg$.\bluecomment{state this as a highlighted theorem.} Our strategy is patterned on that of \cite{vtl-4,vtl-6}, and hinges on the notion of braided \qc category.
-Such a category is, informally speaking, a braided tensor category which carries commuting actions of Artin's braid groups $B_n$, and of a given generalised braid group $B_W$, on the tensor powers of its objects.
-For $\Uhg$, this structure arises on the category $\Ohint$ of integrable, highest weight modules via the $R$--matrices of all Levi subalgebras of $\Uhg$, and its quantum Weyl group operators.
-For the category $\Oint$ of integrable, highest weight $\g$--modules, we adapt the argument of \cite{vtl-6} to show that such a structure arises from monodromy of the KZ equations of all Levi subalgebras of $\g$ and that of its Casimir connection.
-The description of the monodromy of the Casimir connection in terms of quantum Weyl group operators is then deduced by proving that $\Ohint$ and $\Oint$ are equivalent as \qc categories.
+\begin{theorem} The ($W$--equivariant) monodromy of $\nablawk$ on a category $\O$ integrable $\g$--module $V$ is canonically equivalent to the quantum Weyl group action of the braid group $\Br{W}$ on a quantum deformation of $V$. \end{theorem}

+Our strategy is patterned on that of \cite{vtl-3,vtl-4,vtl-6}, and hinges on the notion of {\it braided Coxeter category} developed in \cite{ATL1-2}.
+Informally speaking, such a category is a braided tensor category which carries commuting actions of Artin's braid groups $B_n$, and of a given generalised braid group $\Br{W}$, on the tensor powers of its objects.
+For $\Uhg$, such a structure arises on the category $\Ohint$ of integrable, highest weight modules from the $R$--matrix and quantum Weyl group operators.

+For the category $\Oint$ of integrable, highest weight $\g$--modules, we prove in Section \ref{s:braided-Cox-holo} that such a structure arises from the {\it dynamical coupling} of the KZ and Casimir connections of $\g$ \cite{FMTV}.
+This is analogous to the fact that the monodromy of the KZ equations gives rise to a braided tensor category structure on category $\O$ \cite{drinfeld-91}, and the fact that the canonical fundamental solutions of the Casimir equations constructed by Cherednik and \DCP \cite{cherednik-90,DCP} give rise to a Coxeter structure on category $\O$ \cite{vtl-4}.
+One crucial difference, however, is that the joint Casimir--KZ system has {\it irregular singularities} when the differences $z_i-z_j$ of the evaluation points tend to infinity.
+We address the corresponding {\it Stokes phenomena} by adapting the argument of \cite{vtl-6}, and construct canonical solutions of the joint KZ--Casimir system with prescribed asymptotics when $z_i-z_j\to\infty$ for any $i\neq j$.

+Once the monodromy of the Casimir connection of $\g$ (resp. the quantum Weyl group operators of $\Uhg$) are understood as arising from a braided Coxeter structure on $\Oint$ (resp. $\Ohint$), Theorem \ref{th:intro thm} is deduced by proving that $\Oint$ and $\Ohint$ are equivalent as braided Coxeter categories.

-Such a statement naturally presupposes that $\Ohint$ and $\Oint$ are equivalent as abelian categories.
+Such a statement presupposes in particular that $\Oint$ and $\Ohint$ are equivalent as abelian categories.
 When $\g$ is finite--dimensional, this follows from the fact that $U\g\fml$ and $\Uhg$ are isomorphic as algebras.
-This is no longer true for a general $\g$, but an equivalence of categories can be obtained via the \nEK quantisation functor \cite{ek-1,ek-2}, which realises $\Uhg$ as (a subalgebra of) the endomorphisms of a suitable fiber functor on $\O$.
-The EK equivalence, however, is not compatible with the inclusion of Levi subalgebras, something required by the yoga of \qc categories.
-In \cite{ATL1}, we modified this equivalence by constructing a relative version of the \nEK functor which takes as input an inclusion of Lie bialgebras.
-The main result of \cite{ATL1} is that the \qc structure on $\Oh$ can be transferred to one on $\O$.
+While this is no longer true for an arbitrary $\g$, an equivalence of abelian categories can be obtained via {\it \nEK quantisation} \cite{ek-1,ek-2,ek-6}.